 Summary

-Students will read and analyze the short story, "Harrison Bergeron," by American writer Kurt Vonnegut.
-Students will consider how the amendments to the constitution promote equality.
-They will discuss different claims, which support the amendments, and discuss evidence or lack of evidence to explain how the amendments affect society.
-Students will examine the structure of the amendments and write their own amendments that they hope or think will improve society for all people.
+In this cross-curricular lesson, students will read and analyze the short story "Harrison Bergeron" by American author Kurt Vonnegut.
+In the social studies class, students will consider how the amendments to the Constitution promote social balance.
+They will discuss various claims supporting the amendments and present evidence showing how the amendments affect society.
+Students will examine the structure of the amendments and draft amendments they hope will improve society for everyone.
+In the ELA classroom, students will discuss Vonnegut’s fictional story, relate it to our current society, and write an extension to the story based on those conversations.

 Essential Question(s)